Russian aircraft carrier Admiral Kuznetsov: 2016–2017 deployment

-In early January 2017, it was announced that Admiral Kuznetsov and its battlegroup would be ceasing operations in Syria and returning to Russia as part of a scaling back of Russian involvement in the conflict.
-During its deployment off Syria, aircraft from Admiral Kuznetsov carried out 420 combat missions, hitting 1,252 hostile targets.
+In early January 2017 it was announced that Admiral Kuznetsov and her battlegroup would be ceasing operations in Syria and returning to Russia as part of a scaling back of Russian involvement in the conflict.
+During her deployment off Syria, aircraft from Admiral Kuznetsov carried out 420 combat missions, hitting 1,252 hostile targets.
 On 11 January 2017, Admiral Kuznetsov was conducting live-fire training exercises in the Mediterranean off the coast of Libya.
 The Russian defence ministry announced that on 11 January, Admiral Kuznetsov was visited by Libya's military leader Khalifa Haftar, who had a video conference with Russian defence minister Sergey Shoygu while on board.

-On 20 January, Admiral Kuznetsov was sighted passing west through the Strait of Gibraltar and six days later, it was escorted back along the English Channel by three Eurofighter Typhoons of the Royal Air Force and the Type 23 frigate HMS St Albans.
+On 20 January Admiral Kuznetsov was sighted passing west through the Strait of Gibraltar and six days later, she was escorted back along the English Channel by three Eurofighter Typhoons of the Royal Air Force and the Type 23 frigate HMS St Albans.
 It arrived back in Severomorsk on 9 February.
-On 23 February 2017, President Vladimir Putin said that the ship's deployment to the Mediterranean had been his personal initiative.
+On 23 February 2017 President Vladimir Putin said that the ship's deployment to the Mediterranean had been his personal initiative.

 2017–present: overhaul

-Admiral Kuznetsov started an overhaul and modernization program in the first quarter of 2017 to extend its service life by 25 years.
+Admiral Kuznetsov started an overhaul and modernization program in the first quarter of 2017 to extend her service life by 25 years.
 The ship was to undergo modernization at the 35th Ship Repair Plant in Murmansk between 2018 and 2021, upgrading the ship's power plant and electronics systems.